gvwilson/thirdbit/fiction/iffy/index.md

 Iffy shrugged helplessly.
 "I dunno, auntie, true I don't.
-There was a jammer up along by quarantine, an' French Henry got into it, and…"
+There was a jammer up along by quarantine, an' some raccoons got into it, and…"
 *And all of a sudden I know how to tag someone twice my size,* she almost added but didn't.
 Bots weren't the only ones infected with malware during the war.